mdasberg/grunt-karma-sonar/README.md

 ##### Downloading from a custom URL

-If for some reason sonatype is down, or the Great Firewall is blocking sonatype, you may need to use a download mirror.
+If for some reason sonatype is down, or the Great Firewall is blocking sonatype, you may need to use a download mirror url.
 To set a mirror, set npm config property `sonarrunner_cdnurl`.
 Default is ``.

 ```shell